History

 despite what you’ve been told.

-We don’t have long white whiskers
+We don’t have long white whiskers, nor are we very old.

-With her poetry, she motivated the black women to stand for their rights and to be aware of their social values (Ebony).
+With her poetry, she motivated black women to stand for their rights and to be aware of their social values (Ebony).

-Poetry as Activism
+Poetry As Activism

-Poetry, Pain, and Meanings:
+Poetry, Pain, And Meanings:

 • We really cool.
 We